Parcley27/AeroStream/README.md

 # AeroStream-Radar
-Free to use, live air traffic display for anywhere in the world using OpenSky ATC data and Leaflet maps
+Free to use, live air traffic display for anywhere in the world.
+Uses OpenSky for ATC data, and Leaflet with OpenStreetMap for maps.